digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

 Alice and Bob have different local numbers for the same game.
 Both players are informed by monitoring the transactions sent from the ledger.
 This asynchronous monitoring in indicated by the darker blue messages.
 Cyan messages (i.e. when we "show") are synchronous replies to player commands.

-## 7. Alice quits and restarts nim-console
+## 8. As Alice, quit and restart nim-console

     Alice> C-c
     $ clear; bazel-bin/language-support/hs/bindings/nim Alice